backslashxx/bindhosts/Documentation/modes.md

 ## mode=2
 ### plain bindhosts
 - mount --bind
-- Highest compatibility
+- **Highest compatibility**
 - Actually works on all managers, but not really preferable
 - leaks a bind mount, leaks a globally modified hosts file
-- only useful as a last resort
+- selected when APatch is on OverlayFS (default mode) as it offers better compatibility.
 - Adaway compatible
-- Hiding: none at all
+- Hiding: essentially no hiding, needs assistance

 ---